delight-f/relay_to_rs485/README.md

 ## License

-This project is licensed under the Creative Commons Attribution Share Alike 4.0 International License - see the [LICENSE.md](/LICENSE.md) file for details
+This project is licensed under the Creative Commons Attribution Share Alike 4.0 International License.

 ## Acknowledgments